Office: Buchanan C459

 Veronica Kitchen, Ph.D., Brown University 2006.
 SSHRC Post-Doctoral Fellow.
 Research interests include the role of identity in security communities.
 Veronica is Assistant Professor in the Department of Political Science at the University of Waterloo.

 Jonathan Havercroft, Ph.D., University of Minnesota 2005.
 Center of International Relations Security and Defence Forum Post-Doctoral Fellow.
 Research interests include indigenous self-determination and global sovereignty norms, and developing norms regarding weaponization of space and space security.
-Jonathan is Assistant Professor in the Department of Political Science at the University of Oklahoma.
+Jonathan was Assistant Professor in the Department of Political Science at the University of Oklahoma, and is now Associate Professor at the University of Southampton.

 Karthika Sasikumar, Ph.D., Cornell University 2006.
 Simons Center Post-Doctoral Fellow.
 Research interests include Indian nuclear policy and security policy.
 Karthika has a position as Assistant Professor in the Department of Political Science at San Jose State University.